FundamentalMedia/redis-cluster/README.md

 If the cluster configuration of a redis node is lost in some way, it will come back with a different ID, which upsets the balance in the cluster (and probably in the Force).
 To prevent this, the setup uses a combination of Kubernetes StatefulSets and PersistentVolumeClaims to make sure the state of the cluster is maintained after rescheduling or failures.

+## Cleaning existing setup

+If you have a failing exisitng redis cluster then you first need to remove it, ensuring that you delete:

+- The redis-cluster workload
+- The redis-cluster service
+- All the data-redis-cluster-x volumes from storage

 ## Setup
 ``` bash
 kubectl apply -f redis-cluster.yml